Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model

 where $\tilde{\mathbf{s}}_i =(s_1, s_2, s_3)$ are the spherical coordinates, and $\sigma_{\eta^\ast} = 11.14$ is the SD of $\eta^\ast$.
 Fig. \ref{fig:30mb-uncertainties}(a) and (b) shows the zonal wind surfaces from standard outputs and synthetic observations at 30mb, February 2000.

-For ease of implementation of the MCMC algorithm, we standardize the entire set of responses (observations and WACCM outputs) by the mean and SD of the WACCM zonal wind outputs before performing the SH decomposition.
-Therefore the coefficients can be assumed to be mean 0 without loss of generality and the marginal variance in the model outputs is approximately 1.
-The design space of the calibration parameters is also scaled to be $[0,1]^4$.
 As for the computational issue, in practice it is difficult to deal with a size of model output beyond moderately large (say $\simeq 2000$ responses).
 Here we have $r=100$ computer runs, therefore we seek to decompose each model output with about 20 coefficients.
-To allow more flexibility for representing observations and model discrepancies, the results are illustrated by the 3rd and 4th order decomposition in SH bases for model outputs and observations, respectively, including 1st order SPDE defined precision and scale parameters.
-As the WACCM simulator produces output on a high resolution regularly spaced grid over a sphere, we construct a spherical triangulation by the INLA--SPDE default algorithm without any other particular considerations, and both model outputs and observations share the same triangulation.
-The triangulation of the WACCM output domain is provided in Fig. \ref{fig:triangulation}.
+We represent observations and model discrepancies using 3rd and 4th order SHT for model outputs and observations respectively.
+This allows enough flexibility.
+We report two strategies (A) with or (B) without including 1st order SPDE nonstationary information.
+We also report two other strategies that use (C) 5 or (D) 10 principal components (with 95.8\% and 97.9\% respectively of the variation explained) to decompose the model outputs and observations (see algorithm in the supplemental material).